Ananddlamani/ReactTailwindBoilerplate-main/README.md

 visit for the gig genius dribbble website [Multi-step-login-form](https://stellar-pony-128c97.netlify.app/)

+# 'npm install'
+this command provides the node modules

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).